egmngny/CV/README.md

 # RESUME
 ---
-- 'Markdown' basic resume written by 'Jupyter Notebook'
+- "Markdown" basic resume written by 'Jupyter Notebook'
 - Additional just one 'HTML' code for image